Trade Republic Fees Explained

 How Trade Republic compares

-Headline fees don’t tell the whole story — FX, spreads, and cash interest all shift the real cost depending on how you invest.
+Headline fees don’t tell the whole story — FX, spreads, cash interest, and exit costs all shift the real cost depending on how you invest.

 Trade Republic is most competitive for savings plan investors using EUR-denominated UCITS ETFs and for larger manual orders where the flat €1 beats percentage-based structures.
 For multi-currency or active trading, DEGIRO or IBKR offer better transparency and lower FX costs.